Swedish death metal: Gothenburg scene

 The first death metal band to form in Gothenburg was Grotesque, who formed in 1988 and were influenced by both early death metal and black metal.
 After the 1990 disbandment of Grotesque, the band's vocalist Tomas Lindberg and guitarist Alf Svensson formed At the Gates alongside brothers Jonas and Anders Björler.
 Dark Tranquillity vocalist Mikael Stanne recalled the scene's origins: "The part of Gothenburg we’re all from is really tiny.
 There is basically one bus route that leads into the city. [...]
 I was at the first stop on the route, and that was where Tomas Lindberg from At The Gates lived as well.
 Then it would be [Dark Tranquillity guitarist] Niklas Sundin and Anders Fridén from In Flames.
 Then we’d meet up with the Björler twins and Anders and Peter Iwers – all on the same bus into the city.
 Then we’d sit in the park with a tape recorder and tons of beer, and that was it!
-The community and the friendships started there."
+The community and the friendships started there.".
 At the Gates' melancholic and melodic take on death metal proved immediately influential upon fellow Gothenburg bands, with Eucharist and Ceremonial Oath quickly adopting a similar style.
 Dissection and In Flames were also an early purveyors of this sound, additionally incorporating elements of black metal and folk music respectively.
 By 1993, Dark Tranquillity too began to incorporate more melodic elements influenced by At the Gates.
 Following the 1996 disbandment of At the Gates, critics dubbed this style the "Gothenburg sound", and At the Gates, Dark Tranquility and In Flames as the "Gothenburg big three", credited as pioneers of melodic death metal.
+AllMusic referred to this style as "a relatively accessible brand of progressive death metal."